A New Zealand that promotes, values and supports effective volunteering for the benefit of individuals and communities.

 Laura has experience planning, developing, and writing interactive content for government and trade industry clients.
 She worked on government websites for almost ten years.
 Laura has worked on volunteer week campaigns, web page redesigns and project managing web and written reports for VNZ, and loves getting behind what makes users tick.

-Taylor is the web developer for VNZ working part-time on the VNZ website, Student Volunteer Week, the annual VNZ conference and many more projects to come.
+Taylor is the web developer for VNZ working part-time on the VNZ website, Student Volunteer Week, National Volunteer Week, the annual VNZ conference and many more projects.
 Taylor is a professional freelancer with a degree in Computer Science.
 Taylor’s portfolio www.taylorhamling.com